furkhan324/AttendanceSystemPlan/README.md

 <h3>Requirements/Contingencies:</h3>

 - For teachers: UI to set class times/show attendance (Web only)
-- For students: Manual UI to enroll/check-in (Mobile App/Web)
+- For students: UI to enroll/check-in (Mobile App/Web)
 - For students: Push Notifications/Geolocation for auto-check-in(Mobile)
 - For both: